Charles VII of France: Legacy

 Although Charles VII's legacy is far overshadowed by the deeds and eventual martyrdom of Joan of Arc and his early reign was at times marked by indecisiveness and inaction, he was responsible for successes unprecedented in the history of the Kingdom of France.
-He succeeded in what four generations of his predecessors (namely his father Charles VI, his grandfather Charles V, his great-grandfather John II and great-great grandfather Philip VI) failed to do — the expulsion of the English and the conclusion of the Hundred Years' War.
+He succeeded in what four generations of his predecessors (namely his father Charles VI, his grandfather Charles V, his great-grandfather John II and great-great grandfather Philip VI) failed to do – the expulsion of the English and the conclusion of the Hundred Years' War.

-He had created France's first standing army since Roman times.
-In The Prince, Niccolò Machiavelli asserts that if his son Louis XI had continued this policy, then the French would have become invincible.
+Charles V had created the first standing army in western Europe since Roman times, but the force had been disbanded in the tumultuous regency period after his death in 1380.
+Charles VII successfully reestablished a standing army which would survive until eventually replaced with the gendarmerie system in the 17th century.

 Charles VII secured himself against papal power by the Pragmatic Sanction of Bourges.
 He also established the University of Poitiers in 1432, and his policies brought some economic prosperity to his subjects.